 Attendance Information for ParentsIn order for children to receive a quality education, they must attend school on a regular basis.
 When a student is not present in the classroom, that child misses valuable instructional time, and this can result in large gaps in learning over time.
 For this reason, our goal is to work with families to make sure students are at school on time as often as possible.
 Parents should familiarize themselves with these guidelines and procedures.
 Please contact the school office at (972) 347-7100 if you have any questions.How to report a student's absence:

 When doctor's notes are required:

 - It is not required for you to call the school office to report your child's absence for one or two days.
-Instead, please email an excuse for your child to email@example.com or send a note to the front office within 72 hours of your child's return to school.
-The excuse should include your child's full name, teacher, reason for absence, and date(s) of absence.
-Notes sent to the office should be signed.
-It is the parent's responsibility to ensure notes reach the front office, as teachers are not able to take attendance notes from students.
+Instead, please email an excuse for your child to email@example.com within 3 days of your child's return to school.
+The excuse email should include your child's full name, teacher, reason for absence, and date(s) of absence.
+It is the parent's responsibility to ensure doctor's notes reach the front office, as teachers are not able to take attendance notes from students.
 Please do not turn in notes to the classroom teacher.

-- The following are approved district absences, if documentation is provided:
+- The following are approved district absences, if email excuse documentation is provided:

 - Medical illness